 10) Chronic liver disease

 But talk we must because the leading health threats that men face are largely preventable.
 As always, early detection is key to nipping any budding disease.
-Even if dad or another loved one already is dealing with a chronic condition, you still can encourage him to adopt good practices.
+Even if dad or another loved one already is dealing with a chronic condition, you still can encourage him to adopt good practices and introduce exercise programs and a healthy diet.
 Caregivers with specialized training like those at Amada Senior Care have the knowledge to provide the right in-home care for a client who is trying to manage a health condition.

 Get enough sleep!
 Most people need seven to nine hours of sleep for optimum health.

 Stop smoking.
 Just stop.
-Doing so will reduce risk of cancer, COPD and other lung diseases.
+Doing so will reduce the risk of cancer, COPD and other lung diseases.

 Eat more fruits and vegetables.
 The potassium in produce helps regulate blood pressure.